Actively Recruiting

 You may qualify if you...

-- Adults aged 18 years or older who are the primary caregivers of children with disabilities under 18 years old enrolled in a participating clinic
+- Adults aged 18 years or older who are primary caregivers of children with disabilities under 18 years old enrolled in a participating clinic

-- Occupational therapists currently working in clinics serving at least 15 children attending at least once per week
+- Occupational therapists currently working in clinics serving at least 15 children who attend weekly

 You will not qualify if you...